-This is why you need to stop using 'time out' to correct bad behaviour
+Apparently, we all need to stop using 'time out' to correct bad behaviour

 Most of us (who have watched our fair share of episodes of Super Nanny) would probably agree that when it comes to disciplining your naughty child, time out is where it is at, no?

 I mean; Jo-Jo did it, and look how well it worked for all those families (whose children we secretly thought were so bold, sure nothing could possibly cure them.
 And yet, somehow, Super Nanny always did.)
-And if there was one thing Jo Frost was in favor of, it was the time-out treatment.
+And if there was one thing Jo Frost was in favour of, it was the time-out treatment.

 Because bad behaviour, be it smacking a sibling, or spitting out their dinner or using bad language, must be punished, we all agree.
 I mean, how else will they learn that what they just did was wrong?

 Wrong, says, Alan Kazdin, director of the Yale Parenting Centre.

 This is where we all go wrong, apparently, Kazdin, explains in an interview in TheAtlantic.com.